 What is the Entry Requirements to Study Data Science?

-Students after SPM or O-Levels may go for the Foundation in Computing at Asia Pacific University for 1 year before continuing on to the 3-year Bachelor of Science (Hons) in Computer Science with specialism in Data Analytics degree.
+Students after SPM or IGCSE/O-Levels may go for the Foundation in Computing at Asia Pacific University for 1 year before continuing on to the 3-year Bachelor of Science (Hons) in Computer Science with specialism in Data Analytics degree.

-With 3 credits in SPM or O-Levels including Maths, students may go for the 2-year Diploma in Information & Communications Technology or Diploma in Information & Communications Technology with specialism in Software Engineering and then enter into Year 2 of the Data Analytics degree at Asia Pacific University (APU).
+With 3 credits in SPM or IGCSE/O-Levels including Maths, students may go for the 2-year Diploma in Information & Communications Technology or Diploma in Information & Communications Technology with specialism in Software Engineering and then enter into Year 2 of the Data Analytics degree at Asia Pacific University (APU).

 Alternatively, students who want an affordable and yet top ranked computer science private university in Malaysia may choose to take the Foundation in Information Technology (IT) or Diploma in Information Technology (IT) at Multimedia University (MMU) the Bachelor of Computer Science (Hons.)
 Specialising in Data Science.